Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 If you want to load your plugin archive, you should place the file in this directory.

+> You can view the loaded plugins and their impact on the app in the [plugin manager](/docs/USER_GUIDE.md#plugin-manager).

 ## API

 The root of the Boomega plugin hierarchy is: